Individual life insurance

 What payment methods do you accept for my premiums?

-Today, we accept life insurance payments through the following methods:
+We currently accept life insurance payments through the following methods:

 - Personal check.